ankitkjs/springboot-crudapp/README.md

      -> http://localhost:8080/departments/delete/{deptId}

-        create the API request for this delete functionality by setting method as 'DELETE' and use appropriate 'deptId' in the url
+        create the API request for this delete functionality by setting method as 'GET' and use appropriate 'deptId' in the url

 Get Dept By Name: